patriciayogi/quiz/spring-quiz/README.md

-# Spring Data - MySql
+# React.js and Spring Data REST

+We will be using Spring Data REST and its powerful backend functionality, combined with React’s sophisticated features to build an easy-to-understand UI and Thymeleaf.

+Spring Data REST provides a fast way to build hypermedia-powered repositories.

+React is Facebook’s solution to efficient, fast, and easy-to-use views in JavaScript.

+## RESTful web service application:

 This application generates quizzes.

 - load data to MySql database using Spring Data.
 - retrieves data from MySql.

-## Sample RESTful web service application:

-- Retrieve data from MySql

 ## What You Need